 Development as an Authentic Leader

-I recognize my true self in how I feel, and the emotion I bring to my integrated self.
-When most authentic, I am operating in a collaborative way with colleagues and not having to dictate but motivate.
+I recognize my true self in how I feel and the emotion I bring to my integrated self.
+When most authentic, I am operating collaboratively with colleagues and not having to dictate but motivate.
 Seeing much of my father’s influence, I tend to be agreeable and affable.
-Interestingly, while that is my “natural habitat”, those that have worked with me describe me as intense and sometimes intimidating.
-Because I value transparency, I recognize when I’ve lost authenticity when I am overly filtering my actions or communications.
-It creates a palpable stress when I am unable to be transparent, collaborative and candid.
+Interestingly, while that is my “natural habitat,” those that have worked with me describe me as intense and sometimes intimidating.
+Because I value transparency, I recognize when I’ve lost authenticity when overly filtering my actions or communications.
+It creates palpable stress when I am unable to be transparent, collaborative, and candid.

-In 2015, I left a high paying job after turning a company around and eventually became the CFO of a troubled small private university because there was misalignment between my authentic self and the role I was being asked to play, post turn around.
+In 2015, I left a high-paying job after turning a company around.
+Eventually, I became the CFO of a troubled small private university because there was a misalignment between my authentic self and the role I was being asked to play post-it around.
 While that resulted in a 50% cut in pay, the ability to help save a 125-year-old Benedictine university brought far more joy than I would have experienced cashing big paychecks.
 That price was one worth paying.
-I also learned from the prior experience when it was time to transition to the next turn-around, as opposed to sacrificing my authenticity to conformity as the university returned to health.
+I also learned from the prior experience when it was time to transition to the next turn-around instead of sacrificing my authenticity to conformity as the university returned to health.

-Looking forward, the professional alignment of turn-around work is a good fit for my authentic approach valuing transparency, candor and collaboration.
-The situation is generally well known to the participants, and the ability to provide a vision of what success looks like as well as collaborate on the solutions is a benefit that sometimes is missing in more traditional management and leadership roles – where opacity and confidentiality is more valued.
-The biggest step to take is to continue to put myself in situations where these values are paramount.
-Because my life is very integrated, a misalignment of environment will result in inauthentic behavior in most aspects of my life simultaneously.
+Looking forward, the professional alignment of turn-around work is a good fit for my authentic approach valuing transparency, candor, and collaboration.
+The situation is generally well known to the participants, and the ability to provide a vision of what success looks like and collaborate on the solutions is a benefit that sometimes is missing in more traditional management and leadership roles – where opacity and confidentiality are more valued.
+The biggest step to take is to continue to put me in situations where these values are paramount.
+Because my life is very integrated, a misalignment of the environment will result in inauthentic behavior in most aspects of my life simultaneously.

-My authentic approach to leadership, formed through two strong leader parents and early leadership experience, is underpinned by transparency, candor and collaboration.
-The ability to make a difference in an organization or situation and be recognized for it is a critical component to my motivation – both intrinsic and extrinsic.
+My authentic approach to leadership, formed through two strong leader parents and early leadership experience, is underpinned by transparency, candor, and collaboration.
+The ability to make a difference in an organization or situation and be recognized for it is critical to my motivation – both intrinsic and extrinsic.
 For better or worse, my “work” life and my “personal” life are largely integrated, and I struggle with compartmentalization.
 That makes being my most authentic self critically important, as I can’t “escape” to one segment of my life to rest and recover from inauthentic flexing.
-When I am leading in a turn-around, I can lean heavily on these traits, and approach decision making and leadership in an authentic way.
-I continue to be called on and called to these situations.
-When the circumstances are operating in a steady-state, with more political elements and silos, my experience is less satisfying, and I experience significant stress and dissonance, and experience a need for change to an environment that is more conducive to my authentic style.
+When I lead in a turn-around, I can lean heavily on these traits and approach decision-making and leadership in an authentic way.
+I continued to be called on and called to these situations.
+When the circumstances are operating in a steady state, with more political elements and silos, my experience is less satisfying.
+I experience significant stress and dissonance and experience a need for change to an environment more conducive to my authentic style.

 Watts, L. (2018, September 22).
 Authentic leadership ppt 5 rev.pptx [PowerPoint].